9.1. Overview

 -

-If the XLOG record’s LSN is larger than the page’s LSN, the data-portion of the XLOG record is inserted into the page, and the page’s LSN is updated to the XLOG record’s LSN.
+- If the XLOG record’s LSN is newer (larger) than the page’s LSN, the data portion of the record is inserted into the page, and the page’s LSN is updated.

 9.1.3.
 Full-Page Writes

-PostgreSQL supports a feature called full-page writes to deal with such failures.
-If it is enabled, PostgreSQL writes a pair of the header data and the entire page as an XLOG record during the first change of each page after every checkpoint.
-(This is the default setting.)
-In PostgreSQL, such a XLOG record containing the entire page is called a backup block (or full-page image).
+To handle this, PostgreSQL uses full-page writes.
+When enabled, PostgreSQL writes the entire page as an XLOG record during the first modification of that page after a checkpoint.
+This record is called a backup block (or full-page image).

 -